devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 back to DeviceHive server.
 Then we read RGB components of color provided and it's all we need to process this command.

-Now we are able to apply received color for each LED in the LedQube device.
+Now we are able to apply received color for each LED in the LedCube device.
 Once the job's done we send "OK" result back to gateway, and gateway will send it to the DeviceHive server.